-The ASMODIM interfaces with air and ground vehicles to provide live fire and simulated weapons training.
-The ASMODIM is fully compatible with MILES and laser-based direct fire weapons.
-It also computes Geometric Pairing solutions and processes Simulated Area Weapon Effects (SAWE) data for all weapons.
+The Advanced Smart Onboard Data Interface Module (ASMODIM) interfaces with air and ground vehicles to provide live fire and simulated weapons training and is fully compatible with MILES and laser-based direct fire weapons.
+It computes Geometric Pairing solutions and processes Simulated Area Weapon Effects (SAWE) data for all weapons.
 Aircraft and targeted vehicles are Geometrically Paired by their GPS positions for RTCA.
 The ASMODIM selects a target from its player position database in the appropriate weapons impact footprint, and computes Probability of Hit (Ph) algorithms specific to each weapon type and player type.
 It then informs the target via the data link that it is selected for assessment and passes RTCA feedback directly to the aircraft weapons processor and ground station through the onboard telemetry radio.

-The TGCU is mounted within the 30mm Gun Turret and receives commands from the aircraft to control the TGCU and TLD.
+The TESS Gun Control Unit (TGCU) is mounted within the 30mm Gun Turret and receives commands from the aircraft to control the TGCU and TLD.
 A new Boresight Tool Kit was developed to align the TGCU Laser with the aircraft target crosshair reticle in the TADS display.

-The TTM mounts onto a pylon launcher and interfaces with the aircraft weapons processor to enable training mode and weapons emulation.
+The TESS Training Missile (TTM) mounts onto a pylon launcher and interfaces with the aircraft weapons processor to enable training mode and weapons emulation.
 The TTM replaces and emulates the Hellfire missile in size, shape and weight.
 A Flash Weapon Effects Signature Simulator (FlashWESS) provides visual signals of weapon firing events, and the Aircraft Kill Indicator (AKI) provides visual indication of RTCA status of the aircraft platform.

 AV TESS is designed to interface with the CTC’s Core Instrumentation System (CIS) through the existing Army Aviation Data Management System (AADMS) network.
 The SMODIM processes signals received from the Laser Sensors/Detectors to calculate Real-Time Casualty Assessment (RTCA).
-Based on the outcome, the SMODIM controls AKI signaling, injects audio messages through the aircraft Intercomm System (ICS), and transmits event data through the telemetry network.
+Based on the outcome, the SMODIM controls AKI signaling, injects audio messages through the aircraft Intercom System (ICS), and transmits event data through the telemetry network.

 The Aviation MILES Detector Plate (AMDP) provides detection of 904nm MILES Laser engagements.
 Four assemblies per platform are installed to detect, identify and characterize MILES engagements.
-The MILES Sensors have a viewing window of 120°, 60° of the center line spherically.
-They are designed with a Built-In Test (BIT) capability and report BIT status to the ASMODIM.
+The MILES Sensors have a viewing window of 120°, 60° off the center line spherically.
+They are designed with a Built-In Test (BIT) capability and report BIT status to the SMODIM.
 AMDPs are installed and connected to the aircraft Laser Warning System when the aircraft does not have the AN/AVR-2 Laser Warning System installed.
 The Plate is installed in the same location as the AN/AVR-2.

-The FLT employs a MILES coded Laser that provides weapons simulation for missiles, rockets and 30mm cannon.
-The FLT is manufactured by ICE and integrated inside the MX-10 Surveillance Turret manufactured by L-3 WESCAM.
+The FlashWESS Laser Transmitter (FLT) employs a 904nm MILES coded Laser that provides weapons simulation for missiles, rockets and 30mm cannon.
+The FLT is manufactured by ICE and embedded inside the MX-10 Surveillance Turret manufactured by L-3 WESCAM and includes an HD Electro-Optical (EO) Infrared (IR) surveillance camera and HD TV.
 The combined assembly is called the Articulating Sensor Package (ASP).

 The Weapons Processor is the interface between the ASP and the LUH-TESS SMODIM.
 The Weapons Processor controls weapon events and interfaces with audio/video functions, ASP, and SMODIM.
-The Weapons Processor is packaged in a MIL-STD qualified enclosure and is installed in the avionics bay.
+The Weapons Processor is packaged in a MIL-STD qualified enclosure and installed in the avionics bay.